ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

     Rule.formula(derive=models.Item.Amount, calling=derive_amount)
 ```

+> Note: you may need to use the IDE to ensure proper indents

 &nbsp;

-**e.
-Set the breakpoint as shown**
+**5. Set the breakpoint as shown**

 &nbsp;

-**f.
-Test: Start the Server, and use the Admin App to update your Order by adding a `green` Item**
+**6. Test: Start the Server, and use the Admin App to update your Order by adding a `green` Item**

-At the breakpoint, note you can use debugger services to debug your logic (examine `Item` attributes, step, etc).
+At the breakpoint, note you can use standard debugger services to debug your logic (examine `Item` attributes, step, etc).

 &nbsp;